manoknin/udacity-artificial-intelligence-nanodegree/README.md

 Sudoku Solver

 In this project, I have built an Artificial Intelligence agent to solve every Sudoku puzzle.
+An illustration is in sudoku.mov

 Build A Game-Playing Agent (Isolation)